Aftab-Ahmadajk/World_Bank_Credits_Grants_Data_Analysis_Project/README.md

 Thank you very much for reading my project.

 ## Resources
-Please find the Jupyter Notebook file, Data dictionery file and PowerBI Dashboard available in my GitHub repository.
+Please find the Jupyter Notebook file, Data dictionary file and PowerBI Dashboard available in my GitHub repository.
 For the dashboard, you can also find it on my Tableau Public profile.
 I would greatly appreciate your feedback and any suggestions you may have regarding this portfolio project work.
 Your input is valuable to me in further improving the analysis.
 Please feel free to share your thoughts by emailing me at aftabajk@gmail.com

-Thank You,
 Aftab Ahmad

  #exploratory_data_analysis  #world_bank_credits_and_loan_data_analysis #ida_loan_data